gromacs/gromacs/docs/install-guide/index.rst

 version for |Gromacs| code as used as the back-end compiler for nvcc, but it could be faster to mix compiler versions to suit particular contexts.

+To make it possible to use other accelerators, |Gromacs| also includes OpenCL_ support.
+The current version is recommended for use with GCN-based AMD GPUs.
+It does work with NVIDIA GPUs, but see the known limitations in the user guide.
+The minimum OpenCL version required is |REQUIRED_OPENCL_MIN_VERSION|.

+It is not possible to configure both CUDA and OpenCL support in the same version of |Gromacs|.

 .. _mpi-support: